aarsonline/aarsonline.github.io/class1/ile/README.md

+Most X-ray crystallographic work on IleRS has focused on enzymes from the domain Bacteria.
+However, a structure of the enzyme from a eukaryotic enzyme is of interest because bacterial IleRS from pathogenic organisms are targets for the development of pharmaceuticals.
+The crystal structure of Candida albicans IleRS showed structural differences compared to the bacterial enzyme, in both signature Class I AARS motifs (HIGH and KMSKS) found in the active site (Chung et al., 2020).
+The authors suggest that the more compact active site of the eukaryotic enzyme plays an important role in the resistance of this enzyme to anti-infective agents.
+The resistance of the bacterium *Staphylococcus aureus* to antibiotics targeting IleRS is also due to alterations in the HIGH motif (Brkic et al., 2023).

 ## Editing

-IleRS, LeuRS, and ValRS share a a post-transfer [editing domain](/superfamily/class1/Editing_domain_1a) inserted between the two halves of the Rossmann fold, which is absent from the Class 1a MetRS and CysRS enzymes.
+IleRS, LeuRS, and ValRS share a a post-transfer [editing domain](/superfamily/class1/Editing_domain_1a) inserted between the two halves of the Rossmann fold, which is absent from the Class Ia MetRS and CysRS enzymes.
 The post-transfer editing domain enhances amino acid selectivity by catalyzing the hydrolysis of misacylated amino acids.
 In the case of IleRS, significant misacylation requiring post-transfer editing occurs for both valine and norvaline (Bilus et al., 2019; Gomez and Ibba, 2020).
-Post-transfer editing defines the "double sieve" selectivity mechanism of certain aaRS enzymes, including IleRS, against noncognate amino acids.
+Post-transfer editing defines the "double sieve" selectivity mechanism of certain AARS enzymes, including IleRS, against noncognate amino acids.
  The structural mechanism of post-transfer editing involves translocation of the single-stranded 3'-end of the misacylated tRNA from the synthetic site to the post-transfer editing site in the inserted editing domain (Silvian et al., 1999).